Lambda3/dotnet-commands/README.md

     --version -v               Show version.
 ````

-You can try to install `dotnet-foo`, a harmless library to experiment with (the code is in this repo).
+You can try to install `dotnet-foo`, a harmless library to experiment with (the code
+is in this repo [here](https://github.com/Lambda3/dotnet-commands/tree/master/src/dotnet-foo)).

 ```powershell
 dotnet commands install dotnet-foo